ridafkih/re-nfc/README.md

 	* `sudo apt-get update`
 	* `sudo apt-get upgrade`
 3. Enable NodeSource repository for 14.x
-	* `curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -`
+	* `curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -`
-4. Install NodeJS 14.x from package manager.
+4. Install NodeJS 16.x from package manager.
 	* `sudo apt install nodejs`
-5. Ensure NPM version 6 is installed, as SQLite3 is incompatible with other versions.
+5. Ensure NPM is up to date, as SQLite3 is incompatible with older versions.
-	* `npm i -g npm@6`
+	* `npm i -g npm`
-6. Install libudev
+6. Install libudev for the `usb-detection` library.
 	* `sudo apt-get install libudev-dev`

 You can run `npm -v` and `node -v` to double check that both are installed, if not begin troubleshooting your node installation.